 - The application of rules is based on a person’s capacity.
 A poor man giving a small charity produces good karma whereas a rich man giving a small charity produces bad karma.
 A small sacrifice by an ordinary person creates good karma, but when people expected to sacrifice fall short of their duty, then the partial performance of duty results in bad karma.

 - The rules have to be applied based on the situation involved.
 For example, a judge being lenient on a hardened criminal is a dereliction of duty, because the criminal performs more crimes against the innocent, and the judge can be held responsible for the shortfall.
 Similarly, a tax collector waiving taxes when the person has the capacity to pay is party to a crime.

-Owing to this fact attempts to create good karma can sometimes backfire and therefore result in bad karma and hence undue suffering.
+Owing to this fact attempts to create good karma can backfire and result in bad karma.
 For example, a zealous ruler can be extremely harsh in the application of laws, and thereby punish the innocent.
 Similarly, a compassionate lawyer can be very lenient in the application of laws, hoping for the best results, but that leniency can be interpreted as weakness of the law.
 Thus, both alternatives of being overzealous or overly compassionate result in bad karma.
 Hence, Vedic texts advise a person to aspire to be free of the material roles, not to seek powerful roles.

 The above table can be simplified to denote the modes of nature and their effects.
 The below table illustrates how good and bad karma is created which then affects the future roles.